Debug Your Application

 .
 The dev image allows you to log in to the CVM in the future for debugging purposes.
 If you opt for a non-dev image, rest assured that no one will have the ability to access your CVM, either physically or remotely.

-[!ALERT] The dev image is not recommended for production environments.
+images are not recommended for production environments.

 For example, to enable the use of tool ttypd for logging into your CVM from a web browser, you need to add a ttypd service to your Docker Compose file as shown below: